INACIA: Integrating Large Language Models in Brazilian Audit Courts: Opportunities and Challenges: Conclusions

 \section{Conclusions}

 In this paper, we presented INACIA, an innovative system designed to integrate Large Language Models (LLMs) into the Brazilian Federal Court of Accounts operational framework.
-Our experiments and analysis reveal that INACIA holds significant potential to transform and optimize the audit process by automating and streamlining case analysis and decision-making.
+Our experiments and analyses reveal that INACIA holds significant potential to support the auditor in the audit process with greater speed and security in analyzing cases and making decisions.

 The utilization of LLMs for processing and analyzing case documents demonstrated a moderate level of accuracy in capturing essential elements and information from cases.
 The system's ability to handle various stages of case processing, from basic information extraction to admissibility examination, precautionary measure analysis, legal plausibility assessment, and final recommendations generation, showcases its versatility and adaptability to the complex requirements of legal proceedings.